 Looker Studio gives you the following exporting options:

 - Google Sheets

 People have their own preferences, so the more options, the merrier.
 You can also schedule automated email exports if you want to.

-Google Data Studio connectors
+Looker Studio connectors

 More than that, you can also blend data from different sources to create the dashboard you want.

 Accessing all the data you need at once will save you a lot of time and energy.
 And this is amazing.

 3. Build a Looker Studio social media report